Drug Addiction Treatment & Rehab

-The following guide explores the different therapies for drug addiction, what to expect when entering rehab, and how to best prepare for inpatient and outpatient addiction treatment programmes.
+The following guide explores the different therapies for drug addiction, what to expect when entering rehab, and how to best prepare for residential or outpatient addiction treatment programmes.

 Understanding Drug Addiction

-NIDA describes a drug addiction as a compulsion or an impulse to use both illicit drugs and prescription drugs.
-Usage becomes increasingly difficult to control despite the risks and the consequences.
+Drug addiction is a compulsion or an impulse to use both illicit drugs and prescription drugs.
+Usage becomes increasingly difficult to control despite the risks and the consequences of using.
 Frequent drug use places individuals at risk of compromising important relationships, disrupting work-life balance, and negatively impacts physical and mental health.

 Drug addiction can start recreationally or as part of a prescription to manage pain and chronic conditions.
 It can progress into a complex disease in which individuals simply cannot resist the urge to use or exercise self-control.
 This is because the use of an illicit or a prescription drug changes the way the brain functions.
 Most types of drugs create feelings of elation and increase the release of the feel-good hormone, dopamine.
 This creates a reinforcement of the use of a drug to experience the pleasurable effects.
 A drug addiction, drug dependence, or a drug use disorder can affect judgment, memory, stress management, mood, and general health.

 Drug dependence is difficult to overcome but with the right help and support provided by a drug rehab programme, it can be achieved.
 Stopping the use of drugs provides mental clarity, emotional stability, feeling energetic, and reduces the risk of damage to vital organs including brain health.

 Drug addiction will not go away on its own, and simply stopping the use of drugs will not resolve the underlining causes.
 Addiction is a psychological disorder that requires therapy, ongoing recovery support services and most importantly, a strong family unit to maintain sobriety.